Ban on the use of animal test data for cosmetics

 What about China's animal testing regulations?

-The ban on animal cosmetic testing in Australia will not extend to China's mandatory animal tests where regulations require that most imported cosmetic products must undergo animal testing prior to being sold retail to consumers.
+The ban on animal cosmetic testing in Australia will not extend to China's mandatory animal tests where regulations require that most imported cosmetic products must undergo animal testing prior to being sold to consumers in retail stores.
 Companies that choose to sell their products in mainland China will still be available for purchase in Australia.
-We won’t accredit any company that allows their products to be animal tested, anywhere in the world.
+CCF will not accredit any company that allows their products to be animal tested, anywhere in the world.
 We urge consumers to continue to support companies that are accredited as cruelty-free, and use the CCF List as a valued resource.

 As a consumer, what can you do to take action?